nickzoic/nick.zoic.org/art/quantized-counting-considerations/index.md

 the stddev is very large and the variance of the estimate is also very large.
 This particular sample's score cannot be accurately estimated.

+### Beyond Scoring

+In the above discussion we're still using the arbitrary score weights, but it might make more sense to use the actual thresholds we set on the sorting machine.
+It's also impossible for a cell to emit *less than zero light* so we can include that in our consideration of distributions: the distribution is probably *not* a normal curve.

 ## Further Work

 There's lots more to do on this general concept:

 * how does it apply to real world data?
 * what are the sources and characteristics of noise in the measurement apparatus?
-Is "normal" what we expect?
+Is our noise actually normally distributed?
 * what is the "ideal" amount of noise to prevent quantization artifacts without losing too much information?
-* can we use the actual experimental thresholds and use boundary conditions (eg: there's no such thing as negative light) for better estimates?
+* will using experimental thresholds and boundary conditions help?
 * can we incorporate measurement error estimates into our curve fit?
 * is there a better heuristic for error detection?

-I hope to return to this soon!
+**I hope to return to this soon!**